-Permafrost is found in higher altitudes of the Alps - in north facing exposure above about 2200 m - where the temperature of soil and rock stays permanently below 0°C. A thawing of the permafrost due to climatic change can be expected in the medium to long term.
+Permafrost is found in higher altitudes of the Alps - in north facing exposures above about 2200 m- where the temperature of soil and rock stays permanently below 0°C. A thawing of the permafrost due to climatic change can be expected in the medium to long term.
 In Bavaria mostly hard rocks are concerned.
-As a consequence an increase of rock falls and land subsidence can be expected.
+As a consequence, an increase of rock falls and land subsidence can be expected.
 In unconsolidated rocks more mudflows could be triggered.

 Owing to the lower mountain altitudes, permafrost can only be expected locally in the Bavarian Alps.
-At the Zugspitze permafrost was first discovered at construction sites in the sixties of last century.
+At the Zugspitze, permafrost was first discovered at construction sites in the 1960's.
 Further occurrences of permafrost can be expected in the surroundings of the Zugspitze, in the Allgäu area and at the Watzmann.
 The probability of permafrost occurrence in Bavaria was modeled by Zürich University in the EU-project PermaNet.
 The corresponding maps are accessible in the UmweltAtlas Bayern.

-The results can also be transferred to other permafrost occurrences of the Bavarian Alps.
+The results can also be transferred to other permafrost occurrences of thein Bavarian Alps.
 After a measurement period of about 10 years, a slight trend towards a decrease of the permafrost can be seen.
-A numerical computer model was calibrated with the measured data and used for calculation of the development of permafrost during the past hundred years.
-Additionally a projection of a possible scenario for the further development of the permafrost until the end of the century was performed.
-The model calculations predict a disappearance of the permafrost in the measuring station by the year 2080.
+A numerical computer model was calibrated with the measured data and used for calculations of the development of permafrost during the past hundred years.
+Additionally, a projection of a possible scenario for the further development of the permafrost until the end of the century was performed.
+The model calculations predict a disappearance of permafrost in the measuring station by the year 2080.

 Every year hundreds of earthquakes are occurring within Bavaria.
-Some of them are strong enough, to be felt by the population.
-To inform the public fast and profound about all perceptible earthquakes, the Bavarian Seismic Network is run as a joint initiative of the Department for Earth and Environmental Sciences of the Ludwig-Maximilians Universität (LMU), Munich and the Bavarian Environment Agency (LfU).
+Some of them are strong enough to be felt by the population.
+To inform the public quickly about all perceptible earthquakes, the Bavarian Seismic Network is run as a joint initiative of the Department for Earth and Environmental Sciences of the Ludwig-Maximilians Universität (LMU), Munich and the Bavarian Environment Agency (LfU).

-The Bavarian Seismic Network is continuously monitoring with 24 stations the seismic activity in Bavaria and informs the public in case of an earthquake.
-The seismic station ZUGS, which is installed in a gallery of the Schneefernerhaus is an excellent example for the synergy of surveillance and science.
+The Bavarian Seismic Network uses 24 stations to continuously monitoring the seismic activity in Bavaria and informs the public in case of an earthquake.
+The seismic station ZUGS, which is installed in a gallery of the Schneefernerhaus is an excellent example of the synergy of surveillance and science.
 The seismic station improves the capabilities for monitoring seismically active areas in the Inn valley/Ester mountain region.
-Furthermore, it serves as "natural" laboratory for studying seismic wave propagation in areas with steep topography which in turn can lead to enhanced damage patterns.
+Furthermore, it serves as "natural" laboratory for studying seismic wave propagation in areas with steep topography, which in turn can lead to enhanced damage patterns.